Book-to-Deck Reconstructions

 The Liberty Manifesto

-Need to turn a dense body of material into a clearer system?
+Need to turn dense material into a clearer visual system?